mbennett1991/Week-2-Refactored/README.md

 ---
 <a name = "Links"></a>
 ### Links
-Below is an example of how the web page looked prior to reworking and below that is a link to the deployed web page with the updated code.
+Below is an example of how the web page looked prior to reworking the code.

 ![](01-html-css-git-homework-demo.png)

- <a href = "https://mbennett1991.github.io/Week-2-Refactored/02-Homework/Develop/">Click Me!</a>

 ---
 <a name = "Credits"></a>